mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 * `Instant`, `LocalDate`, `LocalTime`, `LocalDateTime`, `OffsetTime`, `OffsetDateTime` and `ZonedDateTime` from the `java.time` package; and
 * single-element case classes wrapping one of the above types.

-Deriving the `Get` and `Put` type classes for types that don't fit into one of the above categories is quite easy.
-To create a concrete example, we introduce in our project the [estatico/scala-newtype](https://github.com/estatico/scala-newtype), which allows to create a new type that is a subtype of the original type, but with a different name.
+Deriving the `Get` and `Put` type classes for types that don't fit into one of the above categories is relatively easy.
+To create a concrete example, we introduce in our project the [estatico/scala-newtype](https://github.com/estatico/scala-newtype), which allows creating a new type that is a subtype of the original type but with a different name.
 The description of newtypes is far beyond the scope of this article, but you can find a good introduction on [Value Classes in Scala](https://blog.rockthejvm.com/value-classes/).

-First let's create a newtype wrapper around an actor name:
+First, let's create a newtype wrapper around an actor name:

 ```scala
 @newtype case class ActorName(value: String)